Jordan–Hare Stadium: Expansion

 Shug Jordan became head coach of the Tigers in 1951.
 He was still coaching when his name was added to the stadium in 1973, making it the first stadium in the United States to be named for an active coach.
 The stadium's capacity more than tripled via three expansions during his 25 years at Auburn; it seated 61,261 when he retired in 1975.
 Under Jordan's watch, the stadium became a horseshoe in 1960, and a bowl in 1970.

 With the addition of the west upper deck in 1980 and the east upper deck in 1987, the stadium became the largest in the state of Alabama until the 2006 and 2010 expansion of Bryant–Denny Stadium (capacity 101,821) at Alabama.

 For much of its history, Auburn played home football games against their traditional rivals at neutral sites.
 This was partially due to the larger capacity and better amenities available at other stadiums but also due to the lack of accommodations and relative difficulty in traveling to Auburn before the city's explosive growth in the past few decades.
 For instance, at the time the stadium opened, there were only two gas stations in town with public restrooms.
 In its first decade after the stadium opened, Auburn only played a total of 12 true home games.
 Until 1960, all games against Georgia continued to be played at Memorial Stadium in nearby Columbus.
 Until the 1970s, Auburn played all home games against Tennessee and Georgia Tech at Legion Field in Birmingham.
-Georgia Tech first came to the Plains in 1970, while Tennessee came to Auburn for the first time in 1974.